Solar neutrino physics: Prospects of solar neutrino experiments

 The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE2016,DUNE:2020ypp} is an accelerator-based long-baseline experiment at Sanford Underground Research Facility (SURF) in South Dakota, with the primary goal of discovering matter-antimatter asymmetries in neutrino flavor mixing.
 It consists of near and far detectors and is currently under the construction phase.
 According to the design, DUNE will eventually be equipped with four Liquid Argon (LAr) TPC\footnote{TPC stands for Time-Projection Chamber, while LAr TPC was first proposed by C. Rubbia~\cite{Rubbia1977} and realized in the ICARUS experiment~\cite{Cennini1994,ICARUS2003}.
 Due to its tracking ability and high target material density, LAr TPC was first proposed for $^{8}\text{B}$ solar neutrino detection in the 1980s~\cite{Chen:1982wi}. } far detectors.
 In practical considerations, DUNE will be built in two phases.
 In Phase I, the far site will accommodate two 17-kt detector modules, as shown in Fig.~\ref{fig:dune_farsite}.
 Each will have at least a 10-kt fiducial liquid argon target mass.
 The first physics results will appear around 2030.
 Phase II will fulfill the whole DUNE design goal within the next decade after the completion of Phase I~\cite{DUNE:2022aul}.

 As a large-scale neutrino experiment with the next generation of advanced detection technology, DUNE has apparent advantages for solar neutrinos above several MeV.
 In liquid argon, solar neutrinos can be detected either via the elastic $\nu+e^{-}$ scattering or the CC process $\nu_{e}+{}^{40}\text{Ar}\rightarrow e^{-}+{}^{40}\text{K}^{*}$, which has a threshold of around $4\sim 5$ MeV~\cite{DUNE2016} (see also Tab.~\ref{tab:nu_cap_elements}) The large fiducial mass gives DUNE an opportunity for future solar neutrino physics study, in particular, for the measurements of $^{8}\text{B}$ and hep solar neutrino fluxes~\cite{Capozzi:2018dat}.
 Figure~\ref{fig:dune_rates} shows the estimated event rates in one module adopting the single-phase far detector, indicating that DUNE would be able to detect $^8$B neutrinos at an event rate of about several counts/day/kT.
+If DUNE can well reconstruct the MeV-scale electron track, the measurement of $^8$B and hep fluxes can reach 2.5\% and 11\%, according to the study in Ref.~\cite{Capozzi:2018dat}.
+Using the solar neutrino data, the neutrino mixing parameters $\sin^2 \theta_{12}$ and $\Delta m_{21}^2$ can be measured to $3\%$ and $6\%$, respectively, better than the combination of all solar experiments to date.

 Since the CC process of ${}^{40}\text{Ar}$ has a larger cross section than $\nu+e^{-}$ scattering and can directly relate the electron energy to the neutrino energy, DUNE will have the best chance to improve $^8$B flux precision and discover hep neutrinos --- the last undiscovered solar neutrino component in the pp chain.
-In addition, DUNE would also be able to fully resolve the tension of $\Delta m_{21}^{2}$ between the KamLAND and solar neutrino measurements~\cite{Capozzi:2018dat}.
 However, these prospects rely on the performance of LAr TPC working in a large target volume and MeV energy scale.
 The challenging issues include the suppression of the radioactive background and the improvement of calibration at low energies~\cite{Parsa:2022mnj}.